Professional Vita: Steven J. Gilbert

 Presentations at professional conferences

-2007 Gilbert, S. J. Warren, K., & Prior, K. Alternative Computer-Driven Measures of Field Dependence/Independence.
-Poster presentation at the 22nd Annual Psychology Conference in Scranton, Pennsylvania, April, 2007.
+2007 Gilbert, S. J., Warren, K., & Prior, K. Alternative Computer-Driven Measures of Field Dependence/Independence.
+Poster presentation at the University of Scranton's 22nd Annual Psychology Conference, Scranton, Pennsylvania, April, 2007.

 2006 Gilbert, S. J., & Proulx, William.
 Faculty and Student Perceptions of Grades and Grading.
 Poster presentation at the Association for Psychological Science convention in New York City, May 22, 2006.